menpo/landmarkerio-server/README.md

 #### Storing templates

 A collection of template files can be placed in a templates folder.
 A path to a folder can be provided as the `-t` argument to `landmarkerio`.
-If no argument is provided, `landmarkerio` looks for the folder `~/.lmiotempates`.
-This provides a convienient place to store frequently used templates.
+If no argument is provided, `lmio` looks for the folder `~/.lmiotempates`.
+This provides a convenient place to store frequently used templates.

 Finally, it should be noted that landmarkerio currently doesn't support switching templates (see [landmarkerio#53](https://github.com/menpo/landmarker.io/issues/53)) and as a result only the first template alphabetically is used for the time being.
 This is only temporary.